bijmuj/Learning/README.md

 #Games made while learning Pygame

-The pygame versions of hangman and checkers are kinda broken
+-The pygame versions of hangman and checkers are kinda broken

-Tetris is incomplete
+-Tetris is incomplete

-Snake works pretty well but is inefficient
+-Snake works pretty well but is inefficient